 Numerous smaller sales

-If you're selling to different people in the same company like for example selling trainings to different teams of the same company then you should have several leads grouped together in the same Client Folder.
+If you're selling to different people in the same company - for example selling trainings to different teams of the same company - then you should have several leads grouped together in the same Client Folder.
 The contact in each lead will be the person that can take the decision for that precise lead.
 You should not add contacts not related to that precise sell even if they are in the same company.

 Grouping all those leads inside the same client folder will help you get the context of a lead and will allow you to easily find references of previous deals to help you conclude the currents one.
 You can access leads by going to the client folders main page and also access client folders by their lead.